 Digestive System Issues

-Did you know?
-80% of your immune system is in the digestive system.
-Commonly referred to as the gut, a healthy gut ensures our bodies can fight infections.
-If you get sick all the time, it’s likely because your digestive system isn’t healthy.
+A healthy gut ensures our bodies can fight infections.
+If you feel as if you get sick all the time, it’s likely because your digestive system isn’t healthy.

 Your gut is responsible to taking the food you eat and turning it into nutrition for the body.
-A compromised digestive system means you may not be processing food; you may be malnourished to some extent.
+A compromised digestive system means you may not be processing food and you may be malnourished to some extent.

 Neurotransmitters, the chemical messengers in the nervous system, are produced in the digestive system.
 If the gut isn’t healthy, mood can be altered.